elifesciences/elife-xpub/docs/incidents/2019-02-23-failed-export.md

 11:29: Peter contacts #incident-response to request help on Jenkins

-12:08: Giorgio does not approve the initial change that went in
+12:08: Giorgio uneasy with the initial change that went in

-12:27: Giorgio changes the filter to direct 100% of traffic to EJP, which was the initial solution that was attempted at 10:34
+12:27: Giorgio changes the filter to direct 100% of traffic to eJP, which was the initial solution that was attempted at 10:34

-12:53: incident was mitigated
+12:53: Incident was mitigated

 At this point, there are two changes introduced to mitigate the incident:
-- user filter is at 100% traffic to EJP
+- user filter is at 100% traffic to eJP
 - journal site submit button points directly to submit.elifesciences.org

 2019-02-25 (Monday)

-At some point, the cause is found..
+During the morning, Peter is able to find the cause of the issue

 11:28: Peter raises https://github.com/elifesciences/elife-xpub/pull/1573 to fix the issue

 13:43: Peter's PR gets merged in

-Steps are now taken to direct 50% of traffic back to xpub
+Steps are now taken to direct 50% of traffic back to xPub

 xPub user filter is re-enabled in a PR

 14:00: Cory raises a PR to change the destination of the button back to what it was

-15:56: Cory's PR get's merged
+15:56: Cory's PR gets merged

 2019-02-26 (Tuesday)

-~08:00: user filter PR is merged
+08:00: User filter PR is merged

 08:51: Peter announces in the #xpub channel that incident had been resolved, and traffic was being directed to xPub